MobilityOS/Mobility/Documents/Design/ReadMe.md

   third-party lightweight XAML-based out-of-box-experience oriented Hyper-V virtualization software based on Host Compute System API, Remote Desktop ActiveX control, and XAML Islands.
-- Kenji Mouri wants to write a technical book about the Hyper-V guest interfaces, which needs a comprehensive, practical bare-metal example.
+- Kenji Mouri plans to write a technical book about the Hyper-V guest interfaces in the recent years, which needs a comprehensive, practical bare-metal example.
 - Kenji Mouri is also a proud Microsoft MVP, he needs some Microsoft-related community contributions to help him continue to be in this role in the next years.